Create a professional CV now!

 Languages

-Now that’s what we call a modern CV template!
-Here’s how to write as impactful a CV:
+Now, that’s what we call a modern CV template that highlights key achievements.
+Here’s how to write an equally impactful CV:

-Past behaviour is generally considered to be a good predictor of future behaviour.
-If you were able to achieve something for a previous employer, then chances are you’ll be able to achieve something similar for a future employer.
-This is incredibly useful information for a recruiter or hiring manager.
+Past behaviour is generally considered a good predictor of future actions, based on behavioural decision-making theory.
+If you achieved something for a previous employer, you likely possess the skills (both hard skills and soft skills), experience, and work ethic needed to achieve similar successes for a future boss.
+This is incredibly useful information for a recruiter or a hiring manager.

-Achievements also indirectly point to other invaluable insights into your suitability for a given role.
-They give an indication of the skills you possess and the levels at which you posses them.
-They can also provide indirect—although weaker—evidence of how well you were able to cooperate with colleagues and others.
+Achievements on a CV also indirectly point to other invaluable insights into your suitability for a given role.
+They indicate the skills you possess and at what proficiency level you have them.
+They can also provide indirect evidence of how well you could cooperate with colleagues and others.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.

-When people think about achievements, they often picture someone climbing a mountain or winning a trophy or holding a record.
+When people think about achievements, they often picture someone climbing a mountain or winning a trophy.
 In the context of writing achievements in a CV, the most obvious association is that of awards, prizes, and accolades.
-This association is not wrong, but it misses some things.
+This association is not wrong, but it misses essentials.

-Writing up awards, prizes and accolades in your CV is, thankfully, very simple—there are just a couple of things to keep in mind.
-Firstly, give the name of the award you won, the awarding body (if necessary), and the date or year in which it was awarded.
+Writing up awards, prizes, and accolades in your CV is simple—there are just a few things to remember.
+Firstly, give the name of the award you won, the awarding body (if necessary), and the date or year it was awarded.
 Secondly, list your awards in reverse-chronological order in a separate CV section.

 Here’s an example straight from a customer service CV: